-The GSN's innovative PhD program promotes mentorship in research and scholarship among its faculty and students for the advancement of nursing science and practice.
-The PhD in Nursing program has been based at UMW since 2005, after more than 10 years as a collaborative program with the University of Massachusetts Amherst.
+The PhD program prepares nurses and health professionals for roles as scientists, faculty and health care leaders.
+The PhD program in Nursing at UMW began in 2005 after more than 10 years as a collaborative program with the University of Massachusetts Amherst.

-The GSN offers three tracks to the PhD:
+The GSN offers three pathways to the PhD: